 Pneumococci growing on blood agar, illustrating α hemolysis and optochin sensitivity (zone around optochin disk).
 Inset: Gram’s stain, illustrating gram-positive diplococci.
 (Photographs courtesy of Paul Turner, University of Oxford, United Kingdom.)

 In common with other gram-positive bacteria, pneumococci have a cell membrane beneath a cell wall, which in turn is covered by a polysaccharide capsule.
 Pneumococci are divided into serogroups or serotypes based on capsular polysaccharide structure, as distinguished with rabbit polyclonal antisera; capsules swell in the presence of specific antiserum (the Quellung reaction).
 The most recently discovered serotypes—6C, 6D, 6F, 6G, 6H, 11E, 20A, and 20B—have been identified with monoclonal antibodies and by serologic, genetic, and biochemical means.
 The currently recognized 98 serotypes fall into 21 serogroups, and each serogroup contains two to eight serotypes with closely related capsules.
-In the absence of type-specific antibody, the capsule protects the bacteria from phagocytosis by host cells and is ...
+In the absence of type-specific antibody, the capsule protects the bacteria from phagocytosis by host ...